software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 10
 >
-> Create a new package `fi.haagahelia.quizzer.controller` for the project's controller class tests.
-You can do this in Eclipse by right-clicking the `src/test/java` folder and choosing New > Package.
+> Create a new package `fi.haagahelia.quizzer.controller` to the `src/test/java` folder for the project's controller class tests.
 Implement a `QuizRestControllerTest` test class within the package with the following test methods for the GET `/api/quizzes` endpoint:
 >
 > - `getAllQuizzesReturnsEmptyListWhenNoQuizzesExist`: send a GET request to the `/api/quizzes` without saving a quiz to the database.
 Then, the response should have an empty list
 > - `getAllQuizzesReturnsListOfPublishedQuizzesWhenQuizzesExist`: save a few quizzes (both published and non-published) to the database and send a GET request to the `/api/quizzes`.
 Then, the response should have a list of the saved _published quizzes_